 NGV International | 28 September 2018 – 24 March 2019 | FREE

-Hito Steyerl: Factory of the Sun is on display at NGV International from 28 September 2018 to 24 March 2019.
-Entry is FREE.
-For further information visit NGV.MELBOURNEDownload media release
+Designing Women is on display at NGV International from 28 September 2018 – 24 March 2019.
+Tickets and information are available from the NGV website: NGV.MELBOURNEDownload media release